Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 ![stop](images/stop.png "stop")Checkpoint![stop](images/stop.png
 "stop")

-## Part 3: Before the Second Class
+## Part 3 - Before the Second Class: Making Another PR

 Thus far, the changes you have made and integrated into the project have been carefully selected so that no change you made conflicted